juicedata/juicefs/docs/en/guide/gateway.md

      $ mc admin policy add myminio writeonly /tmp/writeonly.json
 ```

 The policy file to be added here must be in JSON format with [IAM-compatible](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) syntax, and no more than 2,048 characters.
 This syntax allows for more fine-grained access control.
-If you are unfamiliar with this, you can first use the following command to see how these simple policies are written and then modify them accordingly.
+If you are unfamiliar with this, you can first use the following command to see the simple policies and then modify them accordingly.

 ```Shell
 $ mc admin policy info myminio readonly